 The current park area, the result of successive projects and reforms, consists of 85,000 square metres divided into three main areas: the carballeira (oak forest) of Santa Susana, the walks and gardens of the Alameda and La Herradura.

 The oldest part of the park is the area known as Alameda, gardens that in the past were known as “Campo da Estrela”.
 This area is divided into three spaces or sections, a division that until the 19th century was designed to separate the different social classes.
 This area was constantly changing throughout the twentieth century, adapting to the new possibilities offered by gardening, installing a bandstand where even today concerts by the municipal band still take place.
 From this spot we point the visitor to its main promenade, where you can enjoy ancient camellia trees, linden trees and plane trees and where you can make use of the beautiful stone and wrought iron benches, which were put there in the nineteenth century.
+In this first part of the park, almost at the entrance, there is the famous sculpture of “Las Marías”, one of the most photographed landmarks of the city.

 The Carballeira de Santa Susana looks just the same as it did in the 18th century, when it was already an oak grove with many old trees.
 Throughout the nineteenth century and for much of the 20th livestock fairs were held here and it was known as the “field of fairs”.
 However, since 1971 its role has been only recreational, but during the main local festivals-Ascension and the Day of the Apostle – it recovers part of its function as a festive field.
 It owes its name, Santa Susana, to the medieval church that still stands in the middle of the wood, one of the churches consecrated by Diego Gelmírez in 1102 and one whose outer walls and some other decorative elements date from that period.